forge42dev/Remix-Dev-Tools/plugins/icon-library/README.md

 # Icon library plugin

-This plugin allows you to see all your project icons in a new tab in remix development tools, copy the code and change their classes.
+This plugin allows you to see all your project icons in a new tab in react router devtools, copy the code and change their classes.

 <video controls="controls" src="./icon-library.mp4" ></video>